SanForgeStudio/kzxengine/README.md

 # 1. History of the KZX Engine?
 ## 1.1.
 About the KZX Engine
 The KZX Engine(AKA Omega Vreckle Engine) was officially founded in 2014 by a small dutch software developer named Sander Kerkhoff he also started his own organization during that period which he named "Grand Dog Studio". the currently known KZX Engine became a facinating program that has won a few bussines and technology awards for their profounding software, the initial KZX Engine was made using certain libraries and systematics for a better and simpeler workflow for making video games using lua scripting.
 The engine is currently still under heavy construction after all these years.
-The Omega Vreckle engine was originally ment for open-source uses however the engine got copythefted and got cloned by multiple people therefor the engine rename and the closed license.
+The Omega Vreckle engine was originally ment for open-source but was scrapped.
 But no worries, the current KZX Engine is to this day still a hardworking and award winning project with developers with great passion for software.

 # 2. What are our original Goals?
 Our primary goals for this project were:
 - Understanding the workflow of a full game engines architecture and its back-end processes.
-- Creating a application for beginners and professionals that is easy to learn.
+- Creating a full development application for beginners and professionals that is easy to learn.
 - Making a program that highly adaptable and modular.
 - Creating a video game demo in our own software.
 - Creating a expanded documentation for developers to learn.